 These planes are very light and they have a lot of drag, so they fly best at low speeds.
 With the appropriate engine, drag will prevent them from going fast, so if you use a high pitch prop it will never be able to unload and will therefore run hotter and use more fuel.
 In these cases you may want to try 11×5 or 12×4, or even a 12×3 if you can get it.
 These low pitch props will yield strong climb and acceleration at the expense of speed, but your plane can’t go fast anyway, so no problem.
 But there is a limit.
 At the slow end of the spectrum the hard limit is your stall speed.
-You can go only so far before the plane just won’t fly because it doesn’t have enough airspeed.
+You can go only so far before the plane just won’t fly because your low pitch prop isn’t generating enough airspeed.

 You get a bit of a break because of the exponential nature of aerodynamic drag.
 Total parasite drag is a function of the square of the airspeed, multiplied by a factor determined by the shape of the airplane (the amount of drag it causes).
-You can fit your fast plane with a high pitch prop for speed without worrying about acceleration because such planes usually have a slick airframe so as to reduce drag, which makes acceleration easier to compensate for your propeller’s weakness in that area.
+You can fit your fast plane with a high pitch prop for speed without worrying about acceleration because such planes usually have a slick airframe so as to reduce drag, making it easier for your plane to accelerate in spite of the high pitch prop.
 Likewise, you prop your lightweight draggy old timer or biplane for acceleration, because it has too much drag for the engine to overcome to make it go fast, and it doesn’t need to go fast anyway.

 Solving your real-world problems: